rohitsm/rohitsm.github.io/about.md

 My name is Rohit Menon and I am a software engineer at Apple Inc. in Singapore.
 I am interested in computer science and its applications especially in distributed systems and most of my work has been centered around building systems for handling large volumes of data and computation.

 Prior to joining Apple, I used to be a software engineer at Rakuten Inc. at the company's Singapore office.
 Before Rakuten, I was a student at Nanyang Technological University from where I received my Bachelor's degree in Computer Science.
-Before that I was a student at Temasek Polytechnic from where I graduated with a Diploma in Electronics with Merit.
 My [LinkedIn](https://www.linkedin.com/in/rohitsm) page has more details on my professional journey.

 I occasionally blog when I can't fit things into 140 or so characters on [Twitter](https://twitter.com/rohitsm) and I sometimes share code on [Github](https://github.com/rohitsm).